 Cocaine High Effects: What Does it Feel Like?Alyssa

 In 2017, an estimated 29% of American adults used cocaine at least once in their lifetime.1 While some people may only try it once in college because of peer pressure, others are frequent users who can’t help but use it on a regular basis and eventually need cocaine addiction treatment to stop.
 Even though it is illegal, cocaine has some people coming back for more and many others just want to try it.
-So, what does taking cocaine actually feel like and what are the effects?
+But what are cocaine’s high effects?
+What does a coke high feel like?

-When a person takes cocaine, they will soon experience the effects of the initial high.
-For some people, this is might be an enjoyable experience, but for others, it can be much more negative experience than expected.
-Especially as people use cocaine more frequently, their high tends to become much less pleasurable and much more concerning.
+When a person takes cocaine, they quickly experience the effects of the initial high.
+For some people, this is might be an enjoyable experience, but for others, it can be a much more negative experience than expected.
+Especially as people use cocaine more frequently, cocaine’s drug effects on the body tend to become much less pleasurable and much more concerning.

-While the high can be different for everyone, some common immediate effects of cocaine use include:
+While the high can be different for everyone, some common side effects of cocaine include:

-- A euphoric rush from the sudden increase of dopamine
+- A euphoric high from the sudden increase of dopamine

 - Increased heart rate and blood pressure